Tangoe/Mobile-Procurement-API-Documentation/concepts/headers/index.md

 ### X-TNGO-CONTEXT-EMPLOYEEID

 This is the employee ID assigned by Tangoe.
 If this header is set, it will be used in place of the X-TNGO-CONTEXT-COMPANYEMPLOYEEID header.
-If it is not set, then the X-TNGO-CONTEXT-COMPANYEMPLOYEEID header will be used (if set).
+If it is NOT set, then the X-TNGO-CONTEXT-COMPANYEMPLOYEEID header will be used (if set).

 * Optional
 * Data type: string